 Software & Programs

 Other computer programs will vary from program to program and course to course.
 For examples, aspiring graphic designers will use Adobe products, such as Photoshop, InDesign, and Premier.
 Master’s degree seeking students often use a subscription-based ePortfolio tool to build and collect examples of their work over the duration of their program.
 Common ePortfolio tools include Chalk &Wire, Digication, and Epsilen.
-Whatever your school requires, be sure to explore institutional discounts and student discounts (see the Computer Purchasing Program at Granite State).
+Whatever your school requires, be sure to explore institutional discounts and student discounts (see our Computer Purchasing Program).

 You’ll need a stable broadband internet connection—the basic/starter packages offered by internet service providers such as Xfinity, Spectrum, Cox, CenturyLink, and others will meet this requirement.

 As an internet user, you likely have experienced times when your internet speed seems slower than normal.
 As an online student, this can be especially frustrating, so be sure to be well versed in the various techniques you can use to get the most out of your internet connection.